jeongm-in/cse521-water/README.md

 CSE521S Project
 * **main.py** achieves the
   * sensor reading for every 1 second
-  * data transfering for every 5 second
+  * data transfering to IoT for every 5 second

 * **cert** folder store the certificate